Who5673/coc-nasm/README.md

 ```
 https://who5673.github.io/coc-nasm/templates/index.html
 ```
+As I have a problem with python3-flask and GitHub pages, I cannot build this website now.
 ## About coc-nasm
+- Manufacturing date: The 6^th of July, 2025 (7/6/2025 - mm/dd/yy).
-- Publish date: The sixth of July, 2025.
+- Reddit publish date: The 7^th of July, 2025 (7/6/2025 - mm/dd/yy).
 - This package is under MIT License, open-source.
 - Maybe it is not the first Netwide Assembler plugin for auto-completion and snippet in the world.
 - __However__, it is one of the **strong** plugin for NASM.